pyserial/pyserial/documentation/pyserial_api.rst

         current settings so that a later point in time they can be restored using :meth:`apply_settings`.

-        Note that control lines (RTS/DTR) are part of the settings.
+        Note that the state of control lines (RTS/DTR) are not part of the settings.

         .. versionadded:: 2.5
         .. versionchanged:: 3.0 renamed from ``getSettingsDict``